StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 ![push_containers_to_ecr](doc/push_containers_to_ecr.png)

-#### Install & Configure Jenkins - The Continuous Integration / Continuous Deployment Tool
+### Install & Configure Jenkins - The Continuous Integration / Continuous Deployment Tool
 To install Jenkins, the Docker-Image must be stopped first, such that the port 8000 is vacant.

-## Pipeline Components
+## V Pipeline At Work
 This section describes the individual components of the continuous integration / continuous deployment pipeline that this repository contains.

 ### Lint the Dockerfile
 The Dockerfile gives docker instructions how to build the image and what to do with it, e.g. run the image with port-forwarding.
 The Dockerfile is checked both syntactically and with respect to non-functional guidelines (e.g. _Dockerfile:2 DL3006 Always tag the version of an image explicitly_), such that one can be sure, the image builds correctly before kicking off the build.
 The tool used to perform these checks is hadolint, to run the checks